Maglev: Low-to-medium speed

-Development of the low-to-medium speed systems, that is, 100-200 kph, by the CRRC has led to opening of operational lines such as the Changsha Maglev Express in 2016 and the Line S1 in Beijing in 2017.
+Development of the low-to-medium speed systems, that is, 100-200 kph, by the CRRC has led to opening lines such as the Changsha Maglev Express in 2016 and the Line S1 in Beijing in 2017.
 In April 2020 a new model capable of 160 kph and compatible with the Changsha line completed testing.
 The vehicle, under development since 2018, has a 30 percent increase in traction efficiency and a 60 percent increase in speed over the stock in use on the line since.
 The vehicles entered service in July 2021 with a top speed of 140 kph.

 CRRC Zhuzhou Locomotive said in April 2020 it is developing a model capable of 200 kph.

 High speed

-There are currently two competing efforts into high-speed maglev systems, i.e., 300-620 kph.
+There are two competing efforts for high-speed maglev systems, i.e., 300-620 kph.